gamma-opt/oip-notes/course/part1/9-multiobjective.md

 print("Items: ", sol_c)
 ```

-Let's plot the solutions on the decision space.
+Let us plot the solutions on the decision space.
+Also, we now plot the dominated (in red) and dominating (in blue) solution quadrants for both Solution A and the new Solution C.

 ```{code-cell}
 :tags: ["remove-input"]
 sol_c_p = sum(profit[sol_c])